 The Institutions will maintain as confidential any supportive/interim measures provided to an individual, to the extent that maintaining such confidentiality would not impair the ability of the Institutions to provide the accommodations or protective measures.
 The Institutions will only disclose information necessary to provide the accommodations or protective measures in a timely manner to individuals who need to know the information in order to effectively provide the accommodations or protective measures.
 The Title IX Coordinator(s) will determine what information about an individual should be disclosed and to whom this information will be disclosed based on the facts and circumstances of the specific situation and the accommodation to be provided.
-The Institutions will inform the individual before sharing personally identifying information that the Institutions will tell the individual which information will be shared, with whom it will be shared, and why it will be shared.
+The Institutions will inform the individual before sharing personally identifying information that the Institutions believe is necessary to provide an accommodation or protective measure.
+The Institutions will tell the individual which information will be shared, with whom it will be shared, and why it will be shared.